ji-yuchen/PolyCard/README.md

 # Introduction
-This repository provides the implementation of a cardinality estimation solution for polygons
+This repository provides the implementation of a cardinality estimation solution for polygons.